 Many drug testing aids are advertised with money-back guarantees if you test positive.
 BEWARE: guarantees do not assure good test results!
 Vendors often exaggerate product reliability and ignore customer complaints.

-BLOOD TESTS: In some situations, including accidents and roadside sobriety checks, blood tests may be used.
-Blood tests are a much better gauge of current impairment than urine tests because they detect the actual presence of THC in the system; however, they can be sensitive to other metabolites as well.
-Blood tests generally register positive for just a few hours after smoking, though heavy chronic smokers may be positive for a couple of days.
-Less sensitive are saliva tests, which register positive for about 2-4 hours after smoking.
-If you have used marijuana in the last few days but are not currently under the influence, you should insist on a blood (or saliva) test instead of a urine test if at all possible, since you are more likely to turn up clean.
-On the other hand, if you have smoked recently, you may do better to take a urine test, since this will at least leave open the question as to whether you were under the influence.
-Also, urine doesn't turn positive until several minutes after smoking.
+In some situations, including accidents and roadside sobriety checks, blood tests may be used.
+Blood tests detect the actual presence of THC in the system; however, they can be sensitive to other metabolites as well.
+Blood tests generally register positive for just a few hours after smoking, though heavy chronic smokers may be positive for up to seven days.
+Less sensitive are saliva/oral fluid tests, which register positive for about 2-4 hours after smoking.

 We are sorry having to mention these devious techniques, but feel it is necessary to defend innocent people against wrongful accusations of drug abuse.
 California NORML urges you to use this information responsibly and not as a way of hiding irresponsible marijuana use.